 At McCormick & Murphy, we are happy to help you understand your rights after a dog attack.
 We work with you to pursue and receive the compensation you deserve.
-Our Pueblo dog attack injuries lawyers can help you do the following;
+Our Pueblo dog attack lawyers can help you do the following:

 When making a dog attack injuries claim, you need to tie your injuries to the dog owner’s negligence.
 It is not enough to show that they were careless.

 It is impossible to get compensation if you can’t prove that you were injured in a dog attack.
-You may get compensation for therapy, medical expenses, emotional distress, and lost income both past and future.
+You may get compensation for therapy, medical expenses, emotional distress, and lost income (past and future).

 Our attorneys can help you fight accusations that you were wrong or responsible for the dog attack.
 You don’t qualify for compensation if you provoked the dog.
-Our attorneys will help you collect evidence that proves you deserve compensation.
+Our dog bite attorneys in Pueblo, Colorado will help you collect evidence that proves you deserve compensation.

 - If you were trespassing when the dog bit you

 - If you assumed the risk of being bitten